 Students will spend the first eight nights of lodging in Munich and reside in the Hotel Montana (three stars) in Telfes, Austria, a small alpine village 20 minutes south of Innsbruck, for the remainder of the Program.

-The final cost of the 2014 KU Summer Program in Austria/Southern Germany is:
+The projected cost of the 2015 KU Summer Program in Austria/Southern Germany is:

 Meals: Students will be responsible for lunch and dinner while in Munich (8 days) and one meal only while in Telfes.